Aitkenvale, Queensland: Geography

 Aitkenvale is a major commercial and residential district of the city.
 The suburb is home to Townsville's biggest shopping centre and is home to branches of numerous companies.
 Aitkenvale is the biggest commercial centre in Townsville outside of the Townsville CBD, and is often referred to as the second CBD.
 Besides offices and shopping centres, the suburb is mainly residential and has some light industrial warehouses and workshops in the top north-eastern corner of the suburb.
 There is also a picturesque parkland along the bank of the Ross River.

+Ross River Road runs through from east to west, and Douglas–Garbutt Road (Nathan Street) runs along the western boundary.